jeremybusk/me/README.md

 ## Web, UI & Internal Tooling

-- Current primary stack: Vite, React, Antd, PostgREST, Postgres/plpythonu, SQLite, Go/Python
+- Current primary stack: Vite, React, Antd, npm, PostgREST, Postgres/plpythonu, SQLite, Go/Python
+- I use AI now, a lot but am not limited to it.
+I prefer OpenAI codex due to larger context windows & I just need a no frills agent/AI that Anthropic Claude provides as I already know most of the architecture direction I want to go.
+I do use Gemini too.
+Used CoPilot at WTW.

+### Past stacks I worked heavily in
 - Python Flask
 - Python Pyramid
 - PHP